 When Wainwright was in the latter years of his life, it was a battle to get him to commit to any publicity.
 He was a very private person and was content with remaining in the shadows.
 Richard Else, a young producer at BBC Newcastle, played a big part in coaxing Wainwright to the small screen (a story in itself).
 The original 30-minute Wainwright programme was first broadcast on BBC North East in the autumn of 1982.
 The broadcast only covered part of Cumbria and stopped mid-way down the Lake District.
 Richard personally took VHS tapes to Wainwright & Betty, so they could see the programmes when they first went out.
 It wasn’t until May of 1983 that it would be aired nationally.

 Monday 12 May 1986 was the date when viewers across the UK were treated to the first ongoing series of the Lakeland enigma.
 The series was a success and in 1988 a Scottish TV series was broadcast, which proved extremely popular – Wainwright visited remote parts of Scotland he never thought he would see again.
 Wainwright also wrote a successful companion book to the Scottish TV series, called ‘Wainwright in Scotland’.
 The following year in 1989 the Coast to Coast TV series hit our screens.
-The success of this series propelled the sales of Wainwright’s Coast to Coast walk book through the roof.
-The Westmorland Gazette printed this book in batches of 3,000.
-After the success of the programmes, this number was changed to 10,000 and they still had to print more.
+The Westmorland Gazette normally printed the Coast to Coast Walk book in batches of 3,000.
+Strong sales of the book were anticipated before the series aired, and 10,000 books were printed in advance – they all sold out and more were printed.
 Wainwright, whether he liked it or not, was now a star.

 After unforeseen delays, another TV series had been green lit, and filming commenced in Blackburn in 1990.
 Wainwright fell ill during the production and he returned home with Betty.
 He sadly passed away just a few weeks later.